 In 2014, the Gold Coast 2018 Commonwealth Games Corporation (GOLDOC) and GC2018 partners (the Department of Transport and Main Roads and City of Gold Coast) released the draft Transport Strategic Plan for community consultation.
 The plan outlines the scale of the GC2018 transport task and how we intend to meet it.

 The initial consultation was the first opportunity for the community to have their say about transport for GC2018 and the first step in a comprehensive program of community engagement.

 Draft Transport Operations Plan

-The GC2018 partners want to work closely with residents and local businesses to develop a transport strategy that will help the Gold Coast host a great Commonwealth Games in 2018.
+The GC2018 partners will continue to work closely with residents and local businesses to help the Gold Coast host a great Commonwealth Games in 2018.

 Visit www.gc2018.com/top to review the plan and provide feedback online.

 City of Gold Coast, together with our GC2018 partners, will also be undertaking extensive business and community engagement related to Travel Demand Management ahead of the Commonwealth Games.